Learn what a list is and how to use them.

 The order of list entities can be changed by dragging list entities around within the List block.

-Other list manipulation tools can be found in the Utilities Ribbon Tab, under ‘General’.
+Other list manipulation tools are in the Utilities Ribbon Tab, under ‘General’.
 These blocks are outlined below.

 - Insert: Combine two lists into one by inserting a list into another at a specified index location.